kaist-cp/shakeflow/README.md

 ## G2: Locations of the Submodules of Corundum's `tx_checksum` (Figure 9)

-An overview of the `tx_checksum` module is presented in below figure.
+An overview of the `tx_checksum` module is presented in the figure below.

 ![](img/tx_checksum.svg)

-For each submodule in the figure, corresponding lines in the ShakeFlow are as follows.
+For each submodule in the figure, corresponding lines in ShakeFlow are as follows.

 No. | Submodule (Lines in [tx_checksum.rs](shakeflow-corundum/src/tx_checksum.rs)) | Description
 --- | --- | ---